Amet-khan Sultan: Personal life

-In the summer of 1944 while in Moscow training to fly the new La-7 fighter, he met a woman by the name of Faina Maksimovna Danilchenko, and they later married in 1952.
+In the summer of 1944, while in Moscow training to fly the new La-7 fighter, he met a woman by the name of Faina Maksimovna Danilchenko.
+They later married in 1952.
 The couple had two children - Stanislav and Arslan, both of whom grew up to serve in the military.
 Both children's surnames were written down as Amet-khan.
-Faina was against her husband working as a test pilot due to the dangerous aspects of the job, but he refused to quit his job even after suggestions that he retire on his 50th birthday.
+Faina was against her husband working as a test pilot due to the dangerous aspects of the job, but he refused to quit his job, even after being suggested to retire on his 50th birthday.
 Both Faina and Arslan died shortly after Amet-khan.

 Involvement in politics

 Amet-khan was one of the first people in the Soviet Union to publicly request the rehabilitation and right of return for the Crimean Tatars.
-With several other members of the Communist Party that had lived in Crimea, he signed a petition to the Central Committee of the Communist Party of the Soviet Union, but the request was rejected even though Khrushchev had condemned the deportations and granted the full right of return to other deported nations including the Chechens and Karachays in the 1950s.
+Along with several other members of the Communist Party that had lived in Crimea, he signed a petition to the Central Committee of the Communist Party of the Soviet Union,.
+The request was rejected, even though Khrushchev had condemned the deportations and granted the full right of return to other deported nations, including the Chechens and Karachays in the 1950s.
 Amet-khan never lived to see the full right of return granted to the Crimean Tatars that occurred in the Perestroika era.
-In his later years he met with many Crimean Tatar activists and leaders, including Yuri Osmanov, Zekie Chapchakchi, Ablyakim Gafarov, Safie Kosse, Seitmemet Tairov, and Mustafa Selimov in Moscow as well as Ayshe Seitmuratova, Ilyas Mustafaev, and Mustafa Konsul in Samarkand.
+In his later years, he met with many Crimean Tatar activists and leaders, including Yuri Osmanov, Zekie Chapchakchi, Ablyakim Gafarov, Safie Kosse, Seitmemet Tairov, and Mustafa Selimov in Moscow, as well as Ayshe Seitmuratova, Ilyas Mustafaev, and Mustafa Konsul in Samarkand.